Reception 2022 - 2023

 Your child is expected to wear the correct uniform each day.

 This includes a white polo t-shirt, a red jumper with the school logo, black/ grey trousers or a black/grey skirt with black/grey tights and black school shoes.
+Please note that jogging bottoms, leggings and other similar clothing are not part of the school uniform.

 Little Thetford PE Kit Red Teeshirt / Black Shorts / Red Bag